Sewer Discharges Of Industrial Wastewater

 Clean It Up

-The goal is to clean up the wastewater so the pollution is below State standards prior to discharge.
-Mixing zones can be approved where the concentration is above the standard at the point of discharge but is allowed to mix with the receiving water and must be below the State standards so many feet downstream.
-Approval of such mixing zones by the FDEP (Florida Department of Environmental Protection, www.floridadep.gov) is possible, but not likely.
-There has to be a very good reason why the State standard cannot be met at the point of discharge.
+The goal is to clean up the wastewater so the pollution is below State standards before discharge.
+However, sometimes mixing zones are approved if the concentration exceeds the standard at the discharge point.
+To explain, the discharge mixes with the receiving water so that downstream it is below State standards.
+Keep in mind that FDEP (Florida Department of Environmental Protection, www.floridadep.gov) approves all mixing zones in Florida.
+Just remember, FDEP requires a very good reason why the State standard cannot be met at the discharge point.

 Treatment Design

-The treatment design is selected to address the pollutants.
-Following are a few examples:
+The treatment design addresses the pollutants.
+Here are a few examples:

-• Primary and secondary settling of particulates in pond or tank
+• Primary and secondary settling of particles in pond or tank

-• Aeration to encourage biota to degrade organic matter
+• Aeration to allow microorganisms to degrade organic matter

 • Chemical additives to oxidize or coagulate select pollutants

-• Percolation to allow filtration in soil column
+• Percolation to allow removal in the soil

 Role of the Environmental Engineer

-First, the environmental engineer reviews the industrial process, including materials and chemicals, generating the industrial wastewater.
-The engineer then evaluates several treatment design options and runs calculations to determine which one will work best and will be cost-effective.
-He or she then prepares the permit application; submits it to FDEP and, if required, to the County; provides additional information requested by the FDEP and County; reviews the permit making sure that it meets good engineering practice; and, if requested, monitors the treatment process in light of the permit conditions.
+The environmental engineer completes several tasks.
+First, he/she reviews the industrial process, including materials and chemicals, that create the industrial wastewater.
+Next, he/she evaluates several treatment designs and runs calculations to determine which one will work best and will be affordable.
+Then, the engineer prepares the permit application and submits it to FDEP and/or the County.
+Next, the engineer provides additional information requested.
+Finally, after the FDEP or County issues the permit, the engineer makes sure it meets good engineering practice and will work.
+After that, the engineer monitors the treatment process in light of the permit conditions, if requested.

 (www.escflorida.com) is here.
-We are a Florida licensed environmental engineering company with a P.E. on staff.
-We have the credentials and experience to help you with your industrial wastewater needs.
+ESC holds a Florida license in engineering and has a P.E. on staff.
+ESC has the credentials and experience to meet your industrial wastewater needs.
+Contact ESC today (https://www.escflorida.com/contact/).
+ESC strives to reply to all contacts promptly!

 Environmental Engineering